 Just outside the door hung a sign saying ‘Goldcave Lodge.’
 I liked the name.
-The threashold lights revealed a smoth stone path bordered by herb beds leading up to a creamy rendered, dark tiled building with a mosaic tiled decoration along the wall about level with the hip, also in a dark tile presumably similar to the roof.
-Her husband had left the door open and I could see inside before I had crossed the threashold.
+The threshold lights revealed a smooth stone path bordered by herb beds leading up to a creamy rendered, dark tiled building with a mosaic tiled decoration along the wall about level with the hip, also in a dark tile presumably similar to the roof.
+Her husband had left the door open and I could see inside before I had crossed the threshold.
 The outdoor rendering continued inside without the decoration.
 The stone path outside became flagstone floors with wool rugs for comfort.
 The entrance was wide and off to one side was a cloak bay.

 ‘I’m sorry.’
 She said, ‘We didn’t have much warning about guests so please forgive the mess.’